John Decore

 He completed grade eleven before the Great Depression in Canada forced his father to stop supporting him financially.
 After attending the first eight grades at the local one-room school in Sniatyn, moved to Vegreville and boarded with a woman from his father home village, and later went to Eastwood School and Victoria School in Edmonton for grades 9 to 11, where he stayed in the bursa (dormitory) for Ukrainian students called the Hrushevsky Institute.
 Students at the Institute took classes in Ukrainian language and culture in the evenings in addition to his studies in the regular English-language Albertan curriculum.
 After completing grade eleven he went to the Edmonton Normal School in 1929-30 and then taught in a series of rural school in the region near Andrew.

 He married Mysoslava Kupchenko in 1935 and also began attending the University of Alberta in a combined program that awarded him a B.A. in 1937 and an L.L.B. in 1938.
 He articled in Vegreville and was called to the bar in 1939.
 At university he played for the Golden Bears basketball team and was the national president of the Ukrainian Youth Association.

 The couple lived in Vegreville where John practiced law during the Second World War as John was rejected by the Canadian Armed Forces due to arthritis.
-John help to lead work bees and the fundraising efforts during for a public pool so the children of men serving overseas would have recreational activity, and was the president of the Kinsmen Club, the chamber of commerce, and the council of the local Ukrainian Orthodox Church, and school board trustee where he promoted the hiring of Ukrainian-Canadian teachers.
+John help to lead work bees and the fundraising efforts for a public pool so the children of men serving overseas would have recreational activity, and was the president of the Kinsmen Club, the chamber of commerce, and the council of the local Ukrainian Orthodox Church, and school board trustee where he promoted the hiring of Ukrainian-Canadian teachers.